Hypercalcaemia: Other animals

-Research has led to a better understanding of hypercalcemia in non-human animals.
-Often the causes of hypercalcemia have a correlation to the environment in which the organisms live.
-Hypercalcemia in house pets is typically due to disease, but other cases can be due to accidental ingestion of plants or chemicals in the home.
-Outdoor animals commonly develop hypercalcemia through vitamin D toxicity from wild plants within their environments.
+Research has led to a better understanding of hypercalcaemia in non-human animals.
+Often the causes of hypercalcaemia have a correlation to the environment in which the organisms live.
+Hypercalcaemia in house pets is typically due to disease, but other cases can be due to accidental ingestion of plants or chemicals in the home.
+Outdoor animals commonly develop hypercalcaemia through vitamin D toxicity from wild plants within their environments.

 Household pets

-Household pets such as dogs and cats are found to develop hypercalcemia.
+Household pets such as dogs and cats are found to develop hypercalcaemia.
 It is less common in cats, and many feline cases are idiopathic.
-In dogs, lymphosarcoma, Addison's disease, primary hyperparathyroidism, and chronic kidney failure are the main causes of hypercalcemia, but there are also environmental causes usually unique to indoor pets.
+In dogs, lymphosarcoma, Addison's disease, primary hyperparathyroidism, and chronic kidney failure are the main causes of hypercalcaemia, but there are also environmental causes usually unique to indoor pets.
 Ingestion of small amounts of calcipotriene found in psoriasis cream can be fatal to a pet.
 Calcipotriene causes a rapid rise in calcium ion levels.
 Calcium ion levels can remain high for weeks if untreated and lead to an array of medical issues.
-There are also cases of hypercalcemia reported due to dogs ingesting rodenticides containing a chemical similar to calcipotriene found in psoriasis cream.
-Additionally, ingestion of household plants is a cause of hypercalcemia.
-Plants such as Cestrum diurnum, and Solanum malacoxylon contain ergocalciferol or cholecalciferol which cause the onset of hypercalcemia.
+There are also cases of hypercalcaemia reported due to dogs ingesting rodenticides containing a chemical similar to calcipotriene found in psoriasis cream.
+Additionally, ingestion of household plants is a cause of hypercalcaemia.
+Plants such as Cestrum diurnum, and Solanum malacoxylon contain ergocalciferol or cholecalciferol which cause the onset of hypercalcaemia.
 Consuming small amounts of these plants can be fatal to pets.
 Observable symptoms may develop such as polydipsia, polyuria, extreme fatigue, or constipation.